RKrahl/pytest-dependency/doc/src/usage.rst

 Using pytest-dependency
 =======================

-The plugin defines a new marker `dependency`.
+The plugin defines a new marker :func:`pytest.mark.dependency`.

 Basic usage
 -----------